alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_shm.md

 ```

 Some (rare) operations require you to be logged in as a **native** Global Administrator.
-To support these rare cases, and to allow access to the Safe Haven Azure AD in the case of loss of access to personal administrator accounts (e.g. lost access to MFA), an **emergency access** administrator account has been created by the above script.
+To support these rare cases, and to allow access to the Safe Haven Microsoft Entra ID in the case of loss of access to personal administrator accounts (e.g. lost access to MFA), an **emergency access** administrator account has been created by the above script.

 ```{warning}
 Do not use this account unless absolutely required!